-The General Education Requirements at Brandman University provides the liberal arts tradition the intellectual foundation that enables students to expand their perspectives beyond the focus of a major.
-Brandman University graduates will be intellectually flexible, creative, articulate, and prepared for active and life-long participation in the knowledge-based world of 21st century.
+The General Education Requirements at Brandman University provides the liberal arts tradition, the intellectual foundation that enables students to expand their perspectives beyond the focus of a major.
+Brandman University graduates will be intellectually flexible, creative, articulate, and prepared for active and life-long participation in the knowledge-based world of the 21st century.
 The Brandman University General Education requirements are comprised of 6 Subdomains and 13 Competencies:

 COMC 410 Interpersonal Communications

 Understand the skills required to interact effectively with others.

 Deliver a well-organized oral presentation using delivery techniques and supporting materials appropriate for the audience

 ENGC 103 Written Communications Level A